shashwatssp/Fast7/README.md

-# fast7 ⚡
+# Fast7 ⚡

 **Launch Your Restaurant Online in 7 Minutes!**

-fast7 is a React application designed to help restaurant owners create stunning websites for their businesses in under 10 minutes.
-With a clean UI and mobile-first design, Dash makes it easy to establish an online presence.
+Fast7 is a React application designed to help restaurant owners create stunning websites for their businesses in under 10 minutes.
+With a clean UI and mobile-first design, Fast7 makes it easy to establish an online presence.

 ---